Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 ## Existing Features

 - This application was divided in 5 main components, that are connected, and are responsible for a different set of features on the application:

 #### Account

 - This application is responsible for all account related features, login, logout, account creation and deletion, password changes and so on.
   I have utilized some templates provided by django allauth, but have overridden the main auth functionality by creating a CustomAccountManager class based on the django-allauth model.

 #### Basket

 - The basket application handles all the basket related features such as add, update and remove items.
 This feature was built using the browser session to hold product data.
 This application works hand in hand with the checkout and order application.

 #### Checkout

+- The checkout application handles all the checkout related features including delivery method selection, address selection and payment.

 #### Order